{kun´ēzē}

 Saying good-bye to the support forum

-The world has changed: Joomla is nothing like what it twenty years ago
+The world has changed: Joomla is nothing like it was twenty years ago

 The future of the “Joomla ecosystem”